The Right to Life and to Bear Arms

 The Several States Have Authority

-There are provisions for amending the Constitution, and unconstitutional legislation is destructive to the rule of law, which, of course, is the only basis a peaceful society.
+There are provisions for amending the Constitution, but unconstitutional legislation is destructive to the rule of law, which, of course, is the only basis of a peaceful society.